The Real Cost of Full-Time RV Living

 Whether or not you choose to finance your RV (and other vehicles you travel with) is a personal decision that will be different for everyone based on their current financial situation, the economy, and how long you plan to keep the RV.

-RVs are considered luxury items, so they will carry a higher interest rate than the average auto loan.
+RVs are considered luxury items, carrying a higher interest rate than the average auto loan.
 For more info on RV loans, check out this article from the Nerd Wallet.

 TOTAL: $0